-Both CS107 and CS107E introduce students to the fundamental concepts of computer systems, exploring how these five concepts come together: hardware, architecture, assembly code, the C language, and software development tools.
-Our classic CS107 course is taught on a hosted Linux system using a full complement of libraries and tools.
-The CS107E course is a novel alternative that explores the same concepts through bare-metal programming on the Raspberry Pi.
-CS107E students do all programming with a Raspberry Pi kit and hardware add-ons such as LEDs, buttons, and sensors.
+CS107 is the second systems course in Stanford’s undergraduate core sequence and introduces students to computer systems focusing on these five fundamental concepts: hardware, architecture, assembly code, the C language, and software development tools.
+Our classic CS107 course teaches these concepts on a hosted Linux system using standard libraries and tools.
+The alternative CS107E explores the same concepts through bare-metal programming on the Raspberry Pi using hardware add-ons such as LEDs, buttons, and sensors.

-Both CS107 and CS107E cover the C programming language, data representation, machine-level code, computer arithmetic, compilation, memory organization and management, program execution, debugging, and performance.
-Additionally, CS107E includes topics in hardware and I/O.
+Both versions of CS107 cover the C programming language, data representation, machine-level code, computer arithmetic, compilation, memory organization and management, program execution, debugging, and performance.
+CS107 has light coverage of floating point and computer security that CS107E does not.
+CS107E includes topics in hardware and I/O that CS107 does not.

 Whether you take CS107 or CS107E, you’ll learn how a computer system operates and work hard to gain mastery over these topics and advance from a novice programmer to an effective practitioner.
 Students who do well in either course are excellently positioned to apply these powerful skills to future CS, EE, or ME projects!

 This course can accommodate at most 40 students and we must settle enrollment commitments in advance so students can be certain about their schedules.
 The appplication process is a lightweight questionnaire and selection is focused on identifying a good "fit" between you and the course.
 Priority is given to freshmen and sophomores.
 See above for instructions and deadlines.

 What we provide: We will prepare a parts kit for each CS107E student.
 The kit contains a Raspberry Pi, breadboard, jumpers, LEDs, transistors, and other parts.
 There is a $75 fee for the parts kit.
 Scholarships are available if the fee is a hardship.